The legislative branch is also known as.

 What is the Prosecutor, Defense attorney, Judge, Defendant, Witness, Expert Witness, Bailiff, Jury, court Recorder, Sketch artist, and Clerk?

-The legislative branch able to do
+The things legislative branch is able to do.

 (List main answers)